AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Because used cars are cheaper than new cars, you can expect insurance for used cars to be cheaper as well.
 The process for getting coverage is almost identical to getting insurance for a new car.
 Here are the five steps to get car insurance for your used car:

 • Decide how much coverage you need.
 Most states require minimum liability coverage, but we recommended getting full coverage car insurance to pay for your injuries and damages as well.
+If you financed your car, your lender may require you to carry full coverage.

 • Compare quotes from different providers.
 Once you know what kind of coverage you need, comparing prices is as simple as spending a few minutes filling out an online form.
 The more information you provide to the insurance company, the more accurate your quote will be.